 Follow Mayo Clinic’s Lead

-If you’re looking for inspiration on how to share patient stories through your practice’s blog, start with Mayo Clinic.
+If you’re looking for inspiration on sharing patient stories through your practice’s blog, start with Mayo Clinic.
 Mayo Clinic does a stellar job of using their blog, Sharing Mayo Clinic, to tell stories in a way that shows how truly caring and innovative the doctors and staff members are.
-For example, one blog post described how the medical team diagnosed a very rare autoimmune disease that was attacking a young woman’s kidneys, and how they then helped the young patient stabilize and ultimately recover her health.
+For example, one blog post described how the medical team diagnosed a sporadic autoimmune disease attacking a young woman’s kidneys and how they helped the young patient stabilize and ultimately recover her health.

 The 4 Key Elements For Effective Storytelling

 The Sharing Mayo Clinic blog uses the full names and often quotes from or photos of the patients whose stories they share, but that isn’t required.
 What is required is that you tell the story of a patient’s experience in a conversational tone, as if you’re talking to a family member or friend, and avoid overusing academic or medical jargon.

 Consider Pixar’s story rule #2: You’ve got to keep in mind what’s interesting to your audience, not what’s fun to write about from your perspective.
 These are two very different approaches.
 Think about your practice’s specialties or services like a story.